Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 More information on compatible parts, and alternative modules will be provided.
 As more changes are made.

-# Full uninterrupted ground plane on the back of the board.
+# Full uninterrupted ground plane on the PCB reverse.
 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Back%20Acceptable.png)

 # An easier to solder DIY Version of the Revival Classic Composite Edition.
 [DIY RCA Classic Edition] V3.0